F1rst-Unicorn/stocks/manual/server/upgrading.md

 ## 2.1.0.0-1

 Changes in the database model require a database migration.
-Shut down the tomcat server before upgrading.
-Then upgrade the stocks-server package.
-Before restarting tomcat execute the SQL script provided in /usr/share/stocks-server/db-migration.sql.
+Shut down the tomcat server and do the pacman upgrade.
+Then execute the SQL script provided in /usr/share/stocks-server/db-migration.sql.
 Finally start up tomcat again.

 ## 2.0.0.0-0

 Changes in the database model require a database migration.
-Shut down the tomcat server before upgrading.
+Shut down the tomcat server and do the pacman upgrade.
 Then execute the SQL script provided in /usr/share/stocks-server/db-migration.sql.
 This changes the date format of several columns

 ## 0.5.7

 Changes in the database model require a database migration.
-Shut down the tomcat server before upgrading.
+Shut down the tomcat server and do the pacman upgrade.
 Then execute the SQL script provided in /usr/share/stocks-server/db-migration.sql.
 This adds new tables and triggers to the database.
 Once this is complete, start the new server.

 ## 0.5.6